openvinotoolkit/training_extensions/ote_sdk/ote_sdk/test_suite/ARCHITECTURE.md

 ```
 The parameters are as follows:
 * `data_collector` -- interface to connect to CI database, see description of the methods `__call__`
-  of the actions in the section "General description of test actions classes."
+  of the actions in the section "III.1 General description of test actions classes."
 * `test_results_storage` -- it is an OrderedDict where the results of the tests are kept between
   tests, see description of the parameter `results_prev_stages` in the section
-  "General description of test actions classes."
+  "III.1 General description of test actions classes."
 * `validator` -- optional parameter, if `Validator` instance is passed, then validation may be done
-  (see the next section "Validation of action results"), otherwise validation is skipped.
+  (see the next section "IV.3 Validation of action results"), otherwise validation is skipped.